Zaretto/p51d/README.md

 * Fixed bomb release ordering and require arming for explosion animation

+* TODO Fixed set combat tanks level to zero when they are dropped

 * Use HD model of rocket for submodels with ALS flame effect and thicker smoke

 * Zoom in or out using mouse scrollwheel, up to a distance of 300 meters